narduzz2/ultralytics/docs/en/modes/track.md

 #### When to use TrackTrack

 - Crowded scenes with frequent occlusion (pedestrians, retail, sports) where duplicate IDs are a problem.
-- Scenarios where you want good performance without necessarily enabling ReID the multi-cue cost already uses HMIoU, confidence projection, and corner-angle cues.
+- Scenarios where you want good performance without necessarily enabling ReID.
+The multi-cue cost already uses HMIoU, confidence projection, and corner-angle cues.
 - Moving-camera footage where GMC helps, but you also want one-knob control over the speed/accuracy trade-off via `gmc_downscale`, `gmc_max_corners`, and `gmc_skip_frames`.

 #### TrackTrack-specific arguments